daotq2000/seo/content/Introduction-to-seo/what-is-seo/_index.md

 ---
-title : "What is SEO?
+title : "1.
+What is SEO?
 Understanding the Basics and Importance of Search Engine Optimization"
 description: "Learn SEO the basics and importance of Search Engine Optimization to boost your website's visibility, attract more traffic, optimization" date : "`r Sys.Date()`" weight : 1